securedimensions/authzforce-geoxacml-basic/INSTALL.md

 This implementation compiles as a JAR file which can be used as an extension to the FIWARE AUTHZFORCE PDP.

 ### Install the AUTHZFORCE CE SERVER
-Please follow the descriptions form the [AUTHZFORCE CE SERVER installation](https://authzforce-ce-fiware.readthedocs.io/en/latest/InstallationAndAdministrationGuide.html) to install the AUTHZFORCE CE SERVER using the `DIST` package.
+Please follow the descriptions form the [AUTHZFORCE CE SERVER installation](https://authzforce-ce-fiware.readthedocs.io/en/latest/InstallationAndAdministrationGuide.html) to install the AUTHZFORCE CE SERVER using the `DIST` package. *Note: This GeoXACML implementation was tested successfully with AUTZFORCE CE SERVER version 8.1.0.*

 ### Deploy the GeoXACML AUTHZFORE PDP extension
 Copy from the `target` directory the file `authzforce-geoxacml-basic-<version>.jar` into the FIWARE AUTHZFORCE CE SERVER directory `webapps/WEB-INF/lib`.